kaiden/SE187Project/doc/test_plan.md

 # Test Strategy & Approach

-This sections give an overview of the tools we will use to complete our tests.
+These sections give an overview of the tools we will use to complete our tests.

 ## Test Approach